residal/minehutxyz/plugin/imageonmap.md

 ---
-description: Learn how to use ImageOnMap plugin.
+description: Learn how to use the ImageOnMap plugin.
 ---

 # ImageOnMap